lcsig/Sequence-Searcher/README.md

 # OEIS Database and Instructions
-The database that is used by the script is part of the intellectual property of the [The Online Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/), which is the main search engine for the database.
+The database that is used by the script is part of the intellectual property of the [The Online Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/), which is the official search engine for the database.
 However, the database is made available under the [Creative Commons Attribution Non-Commercial 3.0 license](https://creativecommons.org/licenses/by-nc/3.0/) and you have to download it from the official website before using the script: